canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 ### Transformations

 But what about the text spawning many pages?
 I came up with **transformations**.
-They flatten all lines spawning many pages into a single stream of lines.
+Well, I almost named them transformers, but I didn't want them to be confused with alien giant robots from the movies...
+Transformations flatten all lines spawning many pages into a single stream of lines.

 In the invoice example, imagine it has a table with all purchased items spawning into two or more pages.
 The items table starts with a header and ends with a subtotal.
 You can use again some skippers to extract these items.
 And then, apply the same set of parsers in every line to find the item name, quantity, and price.